CommWebTeam/gen_dw_format/table_formatter/README.md

         1. "Only the listed tables"
         2. "All tables except those listed"
         3. "All tables"
     - If option 1 or 2 is selected above, you will have to fill in the textbox with the comma-separated values of the indices for the tables to include / exclude.
 These are the positions the tables appear in from the start of the document, beginning at 0.
-For example, if you want to exclude the first 2 tables, then you would select "all tables excluding the following", and enter "0,1" into the textbox.
+        - For example, if you want to exclude the first 2 tables, then you would select "all tables excluding the following", and enter "0,1" into the textbox.
+- the rows to edit:
+    - a selection for which rows to perform the actions on, which can be one of the following:
+        1. "Only the listed rows"
+        2. "All rows except those listed"
+        3. "All rows"
+    - If option 1 or 2 is selected above, you will have to fill in the textbox with the comma-separated values of the indices for which rows to include / exclude.
+These are the positions the rows appear in from the start or end of the table, depending on the direction selected below, beginning at 0.
+    - the direction to read the table in for the row indices provided above.
+If "top to bottom" is selected, then the rows are read in their regular order; the first row is at index 0, the second row is at index 1, and so on.
+If "bottom to top" is selected, then they are read in reverse order instead; the last row is at index 0, the second last row is at index 1, and so on.
+- the columns to edit, formatted in the same way as the rows to edit.
 - the actions to apply and how to apply them:
     - actions to apply on a cell.
 So far, the following actions have been implemented:
         - convert the cell to a header (change td to th) with a scope of "col" or "row".
 If the scope is "col" and the cell also has a colspan attribute, then the scope is changed to "colgroup".